wxmkevin/SoccerGambling/README.md

 STATS GR5702 EDAV Final Project: European Soccer Team Exploration

+This project is mainly about seeking the relationship between the football player and football team data and match result.
+Here are the following questions generated from this main idea.

 ***Questions:***

 1. Do teams in the same league share similar playing patterns?